About Us

 in My name, receives Me.”
 Matthew 18:5

 There is a systemic lack of resources for foster care, in Europe as well as North America.
 This is confirmed in the available research both on institutional as well as family foster care environments.
 Psychological therapeutic support is resource-intensive and time-consuming.
 From a bureaucratic management point of view, it is far more cost-effective and convenient to medicate children with powerful anti-psychotic drugs to make the child compliant, when the problem is emotional.
-The child needs therapy to overcome the effect of emotional abuse.
+The child needs therapy to overcome the effects of emotional abuse.
 This medication of powerful drugs amounts to institutional medical malpractice.

 Pediatric malpractice is especially serious as children’s development can suffer lifelong problems from wrong diagnoses.